 Exams and Tests

-Most babies will fully recover within 3 to 6 months, but thosewho do not recover have a poor outlook.
-In these cases there may be a separation of the nerve root from the spinal cord (avulsion).
+Most babies will fully recover within 3 to 9 months.
+Those who do not recover during this time have a poor outlook.
+In these cases, there may be a separation of the nerve root from the spinal cord (avulsion).

 - Permanent, partial, or total loss of function of the affected nerves, causing paralysis of the arm or arm weakness